 Step 8: Attach Tie-downs

-- Finding the right snugness – might be different than last time due to slight shifts in position from last time
+Find the right snugness as it might be different than last time due to slight shifts in position from last time.
+Put on safeties.

 Step 9: Ensure any/all pedestal and sewer connections are detached before driving away.

 How Long Does It Take?

 The first time we unloaded the truck camper we took our time and were extremely careful, so it probably took a good 20-30 minutes.
 (We were pretty nervous!)

 After several times taking the truck camper on/off and understanding each other’s jobs, we could do it in about 10 minutes.

 The important thing is to take your time getting the truck and camper lined up properly when loading to avoid rubbing the sides of the bed, but we promise this gets easier with practice!